azdanov/react-form/README.md

+# § React Forms

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and [Tailwind CSS](https://tailwindcss.com).

+Simple form component with basic validation with [joi-browser](https://github.com/jeffbski/joi-browser).
+[Reach Router](https://reach.tech/router) is used to make this demo look more 'realworld'.

+[PostCSS](https://github.com/postcss/postcss-cli) and [PurgeCSS](https://github.com/FullHuman/purgecss) help in keeping the styles optimized for production build.

 ## Available Scripts